Is your brand not landing the kind of coverage you’d like? It could be because you’re not looking at your PR pitches through a journalist’s eyes.

 When I used HARO as a journalist, I was subjected to just about every PR mistake you can think of—from irrelevant pitches to reps who would respond breathlessly to a query, only to ghost me when their client decided my market was too small-potatoes for them.

-Then I landed a full-time contract as a content manager for a small SaaS business.
+Then I landed a full-time contract as a content marketing manager for a small SaaS business.
 I started using HARO to help attract new readers to our content, giving me a glimpse into the pitching process from the PR side.

 I learned from the mistakes I’d seen from PR people as a journalist—and used the storytelling skills honed from 20+ years as a magazine writer—to land my client in online publications like Capterra, LeadPages, CMSWire, and Tech Republic.

-Here are a journalist’s secrets to getting the harried, overwhelmed writers who use HARO to notice your pitch.
+Here are a former journalist’s secrets to getting the harried, overwhelmed writers who use HARO to notice your pitch.

 Get More Press—Tip 1: Get ready.